 Next, the rest is easy.
 You simply place the shredded marrow in a large bowl, add eggs, chopped parsley, flour, crushed garlic, salt and pepper.
 After that, you have your fritter batter!

-You drop in heaped tablespoons (more like 2 tbsp sized) in the hot oil, and fry!
+You drop in heaped tablespoons (more like 2 tablespoon sized) in the hot oil, and fry!

 The oil should be over medium high for a few minutes a side until golden brown and delicious.
 You don’t need to use quite as much oil as the photo and video show, that’s totally up to preference.